-Compounding pharmacies mix customized solutions, creams and other medications in doses specified by a doctor's prescription.
+Compounding pharmacies mix customized solutions, creams and other medications in formulas specified by a doctor’s prescription.
 Over the last two decades though, larger compounding operations have emerged that produce medications in bulk and ship them across state lines.

 The New England Compounding Center, which triggered the meningitis outbreak, shipped more than 17,600 doses of its pain injection to 23 states.

 Last week, FDA Commissioner Margaret Hamburg said her agency was not aggressive enough in policing the company because of the conflicting patchwork of state and federal laws that govern pharmacies.
 The Senate bill is designed to clear up that ambiguity.

 “By clarifying FDA authority over high-risk compounding practices, this bill will enhance protections for patients taking compounded drugs and help prevent crises like last year’s tragic meningitis outbreak,” said Sen. Tom Harkin, D-Iowa, who chairs the Senate Health, Education, Labor and Pensions Committee.

 The bill identifies “compounding manufacturers” as pharmacies that produce injectable drugs and ship them across state lines without patient-specific prescriptions from doctors.
 These operations will have to register with the FDA, report the drugs they make and meet standards similar to those required of drug manufacturers.